 Finally, a small but important way to plan ahead is to make sure you keep your child’s room is dark so the morning light doesn’t wake them preemptively.
 Remember to draw the shades in your child’s room before they go to sleep!

 Daylight savings for older toddlers

 If your toddler is a bit older, you can make the time change fun with a sleep-training clock.
 These clocks are usually shaped like orbs, owls, moons or sleek, small tablets and use a combination of light and sound to help your toddler understand when it’s time to wake up.
 Most of them also have additional special features, such as naptime settings and games to help your toddler learn to tell the time.
 Sleep-training clocks can help younger kids understand time and sleep patterns in a way that’s enjoyable for them.

-Your baby or toddler’s sleep schedule won’t change immediately when we spring forward this March 10, but it shouldn’t take longer than a week or so to get them adjusted.
+Your baby or toddler’s sleep schedule won’t change immediately when we fall back this November 3, but it shouldn’t take longer than a week or so to get them adjusted.
 As long as you plan ahead over the course of a few days and are deliberate and thoughtful in your child’s bedtime routine, your little one will be adjusted to the daylight savings time change quickly.